SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 [task-description]
 # Description

-Create a function which returns an object that can modify the DOM.
+Create a function that returns an object that can modify the DOM.

 The returned object should support the following functionality\:
 - `init(selector1, selector2, resultSelector)` initializes the object to work with the elements corresponding to the supplied selectors.